bhaveshchawke/Snake-and-ladder-complete/READMI.md

 # Snack ladder
-i am a snake ladder game
+i am a new feature in a game